Particle.news

 Overview

-• IAEA chief Rafael Grossi, speaking in Seoul on Wednesday, warned of a very troubling rise in North Korea’s capacity and estimated the arsenal at several dozen warheads.
+• IAEA chief Rafael Grossi, speaking in Seoul on Wednesday, said North Korea likely holds several dozen nuclear warheads after a rapid buildout.

 • Grossi said the agency has seen no evidence that Russian technology is being used in North Korea’s nuclear program.